ZupIT/beagle-docs/content/en/home/Resources/Analytics.md

         }
       ]
     }
-  ]
-}
 ```
-This configuration allows a better control over each one of the actions directly from the screen payload, next you will learn how to configure the tracking from a configuration payload.
+This configuration allows a better control over each one of the actions directly from the screen payload.
+In the previous example we are passing inside the analytics key two properties, the ``additionalEntries`` that can be anything you might need and in our case we are passing a simple text, the ``attributes`` property has to be one of the properties of the action in our example we are passing the key route that will send the value of the route key to create the analytics record.

+Next you will learn how to configure the tracking from a configuration payload.

-## **Analytics configuration payload**
+### **Analytics configuration payload**
 <a name="analytics-config-anchor"></a>
 Another way to use the Analytics functionality is with a configuration payload which contains the actions or navigation events to be tracked, this configuration will usually be requested and returned within the [``getConfig``]({{<ref "#analytics-createRecord-anchor">}}) method of the AnalyticsProvider interface.